openoereb/pyramid_oereb/doc/source/contrib/contributing.rst

  git clone https://github.com/camptocamp/pyramid_oereb.git
  cd pyramid_oereb

 Build and start your local installation using ``make serve``.
 To stop the server, press ``CTRL`` + ``C``.

 NOTE
    You can try your oereb server as follows.
-   In your browser, check the following URL:
+   In your browser, check the following URL (the latter two are based on sample data):

    -  http://localhost:6543/oereb/versions
    -  http://localhost:6543/oereb/capabilities
-   Now try the following requests; these are based on sample data:
    -  http://localhost:6543/oereb/getegrid?XY=2608883,1261844
    -  http://localhost:6543/oereb/extract/reduced/xml/CH113928077734